aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/iimage/save/_index.md

 ## save {#str}
-Save the image to the file.
+Saves the image to a file.

 ```python